vasily-mishanin/portfolio/README.md

 ## Hi!
-This is my porfolio project
+This is my porfolio project form Meta-frontend course

 #### Tools used